 Apple’s iPhone is not limited to the calls and text.
 But it is also a superb gadget to catch the photo and videos.
 It comes with various new hardware materials and user-friendly software pack iOS ecosystem.
 The important thing is a high-resolution Camera compare to other smartphones. iPhone’s 12-megapixels photos using iSight Camera.
 As well as shoot 5-megapixels selfie photo by FaceTime camera, also, this becomes helpful when you are calling FaceTime video.
-Now you can turn on live photos on iPhone 7/ 7 Plus/ 6s, 6S Plus and supported iPad Pro, iPads.
+Now you can turn on live photos on iPhone XS Max, iPhone XS, XR, X, 8 Plus, iPhone 7/ 7 Plus/ 6s, 6S Plus and supported iPad Pro, iPads.

-Debuted live photos and 4K Video features in camera by the Apple in their iPhone series 2015.
-So naturally, all users haven’t idea on how to use or take live photos on iPhone 6s, 6S Plus?
+Debuted live photos and 4K Video features in camera by the Apple in its iPhone series.
+So naturally, all users haven’t an idea on how to use or take live photos on iPhone?
 Don’t worry.
 As a new iPhone owner, you will get much new stuff.
 But here we always tried to explain your every confusion in a Simple text.
 So today I’m guiding you how to take live photos on iPhone.

 If we are talking about storage space, then the live pictures take less space than 4k Videos Because 4K video always consumes more bytes in front of live photos.
 So we recommend you an ibridge drive that keeps you to store your photos and videos on an external drive.

 Step 1.
-Launch Camera app on your iPhone.
+Launch the Camera app on your iPhone.

 Step 2.
 Now hold on screen with Photo or Square option to shoot live photos icon.

 Step 3.
 Next, tap on live photo icon to enable live photos feature.

 Step 4.
 Tap on the bottom circle and shoot a live photo